How to turn being a ‘Woman in Tech’ into a competitive advantage

 In this article, Lauren Stewart, Founder of Invigorate Platform, shares her tips and tricks on how to do just that!

-As an early stage startup founder, Stewart is no stranger to facing challenge head-on, especially when it comes to dealing with the raft of things that come with building a platform-based startup.
+As an early stage startup founder, Lauren is no stranger to facing challenge head-on, especially when it comes to dealing with the raft of things that come with building a platform-based startup.